 distorted over the years.
 Authors are taught from earlier textbooks, and

-they write new ones.
+write new ones.
 If authors make mistakes, what will happen?
-Start
+Start out by

-out by saying "electromagnetism has two complimentary halves, voltage and
+saying "electromagnetism has two complimentary halves, voltage and current".

-current".
-Decades later we end up with books which are teaching kids
+Decades later we end up with books which are teaching kids something like

-something like this: "the two forms of electricity are static electricity
+this: "the two forms of electricity are static electricity and current

-and current electricity."
+electricity."
 Wrong.
-Yet we can see where the crazy stuff
+Yet we can see where the crazy stuff originally came

 Measuring VoltageTo measure current, we allow the magnetism around a coil of wire to deflect a compass needle.
 To measure voltage, we allow the "electricism" between a pair of delicately suspended metal plates to deflect one of those plates.
 The simplest voltmeter is called a "foil-leaf electroscope."
 Electroscopes are simple versions of zero-current voltmeters. find such things in books about "static electricity", when they really should be in all electronics books.
 A more complicated version of the foil-leaf electroscope is called a "quadrant electrometer."
 These two devices can measure voltage directly, without creating any electric current at all.
 Besides the moving capacitor plates, there are a few other ways to measure voltage too.

-The Voltage of LightHere's a strange idea: Flowing Electromagnetic energy always has voltage.
+The Voltage of LightHere's a strange idea: Flowing Electromagnetic energy always involves voltage.
 For example, if you touch the antenna of a powerful radio transmitter, you can receive an electric shock because of the high voltage at the antenna.
 Radio waves are electromagnetism, and the intense waves surrounding a radio transmitter's antenna will have a high voltage-field.
-Radio waves can be measured in terms of voltage.
+So, radio waves can be measured in terms of voltage.
 Even the brightness of the light from the sun can be measured in terms of volts per meter.
-So can the energy which comes from the electric generators and flows along wires to a 120v table lamp.
+So can the energy which comes from the utility company's generators and flows along wires to your 120v table lamp.
 All of these involve electric fields (and voltage), and magnetic fields (and current.)
 Power lines deal with voltage, but in the same way, so do light beams and optical fibers.